top of page

 January 30, 2023 - UNC Announces the Civic Life and Leadership School

-Letter to UNC Board of Trustees on the Resolution to establish The School of Civic Life and Leadership - from the UNC AFSA Board (Download Here)
+Read full letter to the Board of Trustees on the Resolution to establish The School of Civic Life and Leadership

 UNC looking to counter 'woke' campuses with new school: